katie-snow/Ultimarc-linux/README.md

 To build this project, at the base directory run the following commands
 * ./configure
 * make
-The executable will be in src/umtool directory and named umtool.out.

 If you need extra debug statements for the IPac boards then run the following
 * ./configure CFLAGS='-DDEBUG'
 * make

 The executable will be in src/umtool directory and named umtool.out.

 #### Project TODO's: